SWHS G110: Introduction to Social Work and Human Services

 Required Writing, Problem Solving, Skills Demonstration

-Students will reflect critical thinking skills in written assignments which may include written reports, guided journal entries reflecting on case studies, and short answer exercises and exams.
-Each student will submit a written paper based on a case study scenario, and will need to outline the legal, ethical, and identify professional issues, cultural and behavioral problems, and devise solutions based on related course theories.
+Students will reflect critical thinking skills in written assignments which may include written reports, guided journal entries reflecting on case studies, short answer exercises, and a research paper.

 Eligible Disciplines